-Skip to main contentiroh is a modular peer-to-peer networking stack written in Rust.
+Skip to main contentiroh is a modular networking stack written in Rust.
 It provides

-the building blocks to create decentralized applications that can communicate
+the building blocks to create applications that can communicate

 Core features